There are components for content other than word count.

 You can break lengthy paragraphs.
 Be sure that by doing so, you get the message across, effectively making the audience stay to read more.

-Grammar teachers and editors advise limiting the number of sentences in your paragraph into five, but three sentences are friendlier to a reader’s eye.
+Grammar teachers and editors advise limiting the number of sentences in your paragraph to five, but three sentences are friendlier to a reader’s eye.

 But is it alright to write one-sentence paragraphs?
 Check this one-sentence paragraph below.

 Your page might only have a hundred words on, but it might be accompanied by multiple images and an incredible video that provides immense value to your readers.– Tim Brown, 5 Things More Important For Your Content than Content Length in 2019 by Kinsta

 There are arguments about using one-sentence paragraphs.
 Some educators do not consider these paragraphs, but some editors assert that they are perfectly acceptable in English.